-able where the FOCI concern is limited to "influence" and the company is "not effectively owned or controlled by a foreign person."
-13 Finally, where the foreign person's ownership interest does not include a right to representation on the Board of Directors, the FOCI may normally be adequately mitigated by a Board Resolution effectively excluding the foreign shareholder from access to classified or controlled unclassified information or any position that might allow influence over the performance of classified work. § 9:30 Obtaining and performing classified contracts- Foreign officers and directors Research References West's Key Number Digest, Corporations € 632 Personnel security clearances are generally available only for employees of companies with facility clearances.
+formation to "controlled unclassified information."
+A foreign-owned or controlled company cleared under an SSA may only be cleared to the level of Secret, and generally may not have access to more sensitive classified information such as COMSEC or specially compartmented information unless the agency issues a National Interest Determination (NID).
+Such NIDs may be issued for an entire program, project or just for an individual contract.
+An SCA does not entail the same information access limitations, but is only available where the FOCI concern is limited to "influence" and the company is "not effectively owned or controlled by a foreign person." for an individual controlled by a foreign person."
+Finally, where the foreign person's ownership interest does not include a right to representation on the Board of Directors, the FOCI may normally be adequately mitigated by a Board Resolution effectively excluding the foreign shareholder from access to classified or controlled unclassified information or any position that might allow influence over the performance of classified work. § 9:30 Obtaining and performing classified contracts- Foreign officers and directors Research References West's Key Number Digest, Corporations €=632 Personnel security clearances are generally available only for employees of companies with facility clearances.
 At the same time, for a facility clearance to be granted, the senior management official at the facility as well as those who occupy positions that would "enable the person to adversely affect the organization's policies and practices in the performance of classified contracts" must always be cleared to the level of the facility clearance.
 Furthermore, as a general rule, only U.S. citizens are eligible for security clearances.
 Non-U.S. citizen company personnel that do not occupy positions in which they might affect performance of classified contracts may be excluded by Board resolution.
-Such a resolution must bar such individuals from access to classified information as well as from positions from which they might influence performance of classified contracts.3 In some instances, even U.S. citizens may be denied personnel security clearances, even though there is otherwise no question concerning their honesty or integrity.
-Representatives of foreign interest (RFI) are defined as a citizen or national of the United States who is acting as or representing a "foreign interest," a term which includes foreign nationals or businesses incorporated under [Section 9:30] $^{^{13}{\}rm NISPOM}~\S\S~2\mbox{-}303.c(1).$ 1NISPOM §§ 2-104 and 2-106.a.
+Such a resolution must bar such [Section 9:30] 11"Controlled unclassified information" is essentially unclassified technology or technical data that is nonetheless controlled under any of the various export control regimes discussed at §§ 9:31 to 9:35.
+12NISPOM § 2-303.c(2)(a).